What to Expect Before, During and After Your Visit

 In some cases, your child may need to undergo more tests before we can determine a diagnosis.
 No matter what condition your child has, our goal is to find answers and the right treatment as soon as possible.

 If your child needs more tests, we will work with our in-house Diagnostic Immunology Lab.
 This state-of-the-art lab offers unique testing capabilities not available at any other children’s hospital in the country.

-Our dedicated care manager will work with you to schedule the tests and will follow up with you as soon as the results are available.
-Because our care manager is also an immunology and transplantation nurse, they will be able to answer many of the questions you may have about the test results.
+Our dedicated care managers will work with you to schedule the tests and will follow up with you as soon as the results are available.
+Because our care managers are also immunology and transplantation nurses, they will be able to answer many of the questions you may have about the test results.

 In some cases, we may ask you to visit the clinic again to review the results and treatment options.
 Other patients may be able to start treatment right away.